 Growth of Debt and Loss of Income

 The American financial system has two major problems.
 Together, they are like an iceberg.
-One is large and obvious.
-The other is enormous, costing at least 10 times the first.
-Although this second problem has been present for many years, it has never been perceived as urgent or critical; and so it has been ignored, and is effectively unseen.
+One is is US debt which is large and obvious.
+The other is the loss of income and this is enormous, costing at least 10 times the first.
+Although the income problem has been present for many years, it has never been perceived as urgent or critical; and so it has been ignored, and is effectively unseen.

 The obvious problem has been the growth of domestic and foreign debt.
-Over the last 25 years, debts to American banks have grown at an average rate of $0.8 billion per day.
+Over the 25 years to 2011, debts to American banks have grown at an average rate of $0.8 billion per day.
 The rate of growth has been increasing.
-Since the year 2000, it has been averaging $1.6 billion per day.
+From 2000 to 2011, it had been averaging $1.6 billion per day.

-On the other hand, the unseen problem is currently costing the American economy about $23 billion per day, and is growing.
-This problem has caused the demise of manufacturing and other import competing industries and the reduction of the rate of economic growth.
+On the other hand, the unseen income problem is currently costing the American economy about $23 billion per day over that period, and continues to grow.
+This income problem has caused the demise of manufacturing and other import competing industries and the reduction of the rate of economic growth.

-The second problem is a side-effect of policies that President Richard Nixon implemented in 1973 to treat symptoms of the first problem, which at that time was evident as falling foreign reserves.
-The economic consequences of Nixon's policies are more visible when we consider some of the factors they have affected.
-For example, as shown in Figure 1, average real wages for production workers in America have not grown, but have fallen since 1973.
-Real wages for American workers would be about 80 per cent higher today if it were not for the highly promoted yet misguided policies that President Nixon put into effect.
+The loss of income is a side-effect of policies that President Richard Nixon implemented in 1973 to treat symptoms of the debt problem, which at that time was manifest as a fall in foreign reserves of the banking system.
+The economic consequences of Nixon's policies are more apparent when we consider some of the factors they have affected.
+For example, as shown in Figure 1, by 2011 average real wages for production workers in America is lower than they were in 1973.
+Real wages for American workers would be about 80 per cent higher in 2011 if it were not for the highly promoted yet misguided policies that President Nixon put into effect.

-Real wages had been rising until 1973.
+Real wages had been rising up to 1973.
 Suddenly, the situation changed and real wages fell dramatically.
 It is clear that something changed in 1973 that significantly changed the way the economy behaved, putting the USA on a path of self destruction.

 President Nixon's policies treated the symptoms of America’s economic problems; not the cause.
 So today, America: